canonical/cloud-init/doc/rtd/development/find_issues.rst

 If you've spotted something that doesn't already have an issue, you can always create one in GitHub.

-You can also submit an issue in GitHub through the documentation using the "Give feedback" button at the top of each page.
+For documentation issues, you can submit an issue in GitHub using the "Give feedback" button at the top of each documentation page.
 It will automatically include the URL of the page you came from, so all you need to do is describe the issue you've found.

 No-code or low-code options
 ===========================